hypo69/hypo/docs/gemini/en/consultant/src/utils/convertors/dict.md

         pdf.drawString(x, y, line)
         y -= 20

-        if y < 50:  # Create a new page if space is insufficient. pdf.showPage()
+        if y < 50:  # Create a new page if space is insufficient pdf.showPage()
             pdf.setFont("Helvetica", 12)
             y = height - 50